davilayang/learning-resources/ml-algos/classification/LogisticRegression.md

 ### Maximum likelihood estimation

 [Maximum likelihood estimation, wikipedia](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation)

-&nbsp;&nbsp;&nbsp;&nbsp; In statistics, maximum likelihood estimation (MLE) is **a method of estimating the parameters of a statistical model, given observations**.
+In statistics, maximum likelihood estimation (MLE) is **a method of estimating the parameters of a statistical model, given observations**.
 MLE attempts to **find the parameter values that maximize the likelihood function**, given the observations.
 The resulting estimate is called a maximum likelihood estimate, which is also abbreviated as MLE.

-&nbsp;&nbsp;&nbsp;&nbsp; As an example, suppose that we are interested in the heights of adult female penguins, but are unable to measure the height of every penguin in a population (due to cost or time constraints). _Assuming that the heights are normally distributed with some unknown mean and variance, the mean and variance can be estimated with MLE while only knowing the heights of some sample of the overall population_.
+As an example, suppose that we are interested in the heights of adult female penguins, but are unable to measure the height of every penguin in a population (due to cost or time constraints). _Assuming that the heights are normally distributed with some unknown mean and variance, the mean and variance can be estimated with MLE while only knowing the heights of some sample of the overall population_.
 MLE would accomplish that by taking the mean and variance as parameters and finding particular parametric values that make the observed results the most probable given the normal model.

-&nbsp;&nbsp;&nbsp;&nbsp; MLE is a method in statistics for **estimating parameter(s) of a model for given data**.
+MLE is a method in statistics for **estimating parameter(s) of a model for given data**.
 The basic intuition behind MLE is that **the estimate which explains the data best, will be the best estimator**.

-&nbsp;&nbsp;&nbsp;&nbsp; The main advantage of MLE is that it has **asymptotic property**.
+The main advantage of MLE is that it has **asymptotic property**.
 It means that **when the size of the data increases, the estimate converges faster towards the population parameter**.
 We use MLE for many techniques in statistics to estimate parameters.
 I have explained the general steps we follow to find an estimate for the parameter.

 MLE Steps: